SuyashLakhotia/RottenTomatoesCNN/README.md

 - `l2_reg_lambda`: L2 regularization term.
 Default is 0.
 - `dropout_keep_prob`: Probability of keeping a neuron in the dropout layer.

+> **NOTE:** Does not include training parameters like learning rate, batch size etc.

 ## Model Performance

 > The code for training can be found in `v1_train.py`.